Rules and Regulations

 Drafters

 Players who sign up as captain from the start will be in charge of drafting the team; however, these captains can designate the role to a player they draft if a player is willing and wanting to.
-If no one is willing or wanting to take it, the captain role defaults to the drafter/original captain; this must be decided by the Wednesday before games start (first match) in the regular season.
+If no one is willing or wanting to take it, the captain role defaults to the drafter/original captain; this must be decided by three days before your team's first match.

 Please see section 2.2 for more information on drafters and drafting.